Struggling with acne, pimples, and blemishes? Luckily for you, there’s a natural solution to your problem: cleansing bentonite clay face mask!

 With regular use, this DIY clay mask will help you restore the balance of your skin and make you forget about the paper bag you’ve been wearing for the past few weeks/months or even years.

-Bentonite clay is that natural remedy that has the ability to eliminate toxins from the skin.
+Bentonite clay, also known as Aztec clay or Indian healing clay is a natural remedy that has the ability to eliminate toxins from the skin.
 It’s one of the most powerful cleansing and detoxifying clays there are!

-With regular use of the homemade bentonite clay face mask for acne, clay should improve the appearance and overall health of your skin, because when removing the mask, you also remove the toxins that clay pulled from your skin.
-I swear by clay, making it one of my all-time favorite natural and organic ingredients to use for my skincare or health (I know, I sound a bit repetitive now).
+With regular use of this acne-cleansing face mask, clay should improve the appearance and overall health of your skin, because when removing the mask, you also remove the toxins that clay pulled from your skin.
+This is one of the most important benefits of bentonite clay for skin.

-What’s more, bentonite clay unclogs your pores and shrinks them at the same time.
-It can also control the sebum (excess oil) on your skin and what’s most important: clay is safe for all skin types (but also very drying, so don’t use it for dry and sensitive skin).
+What’s more, bentonite clay unclogs your pores and minimizes them at the same time.
+It can also control and eliminate the sebum (excess oil) from your skin.
+While bentonite skin benefits target all skin types and it generally considered safe for all skin types, I don’t recommend you use for dry and sensitive skin.
+It’s definitely cleansing, but it’s also drying, so it’s normally best to use for those with oily and acne-prone skin.

 The beauty of bentonite clay is that it gives an even tone to your skin and helps to reduce the appearance of scars.
 You’ll be able to see some results after the first face mask already (even the skin tone, boost circulation, give a healthy and radiant appearance to your skin), but it’s the regular use of the facial clay mask that will bring the actual change.